Adding and Managing Datasets

 Dataset Encryption

-The Encryption option on the Pool Manager screen sets encryption for the pool and root dataset.
+The Encryption option on the Pool Manager screen sets encryption for the entire pool.

 Read full post gdoc_arrow_right_alt